Yukkuricraft/yukkuricraft.net/content/pages/SurvivalGuide.md

 ---
 title: 'A tour of Survival'
-description: 'Get to know the Survival world of YukkuriCraft.'
+description: 'Get to know the Survival world of Yukkuricraft.'
 ---

 ## A tour of Survival